School Offer and LA Local Offer

 At Ashgate School communication with parents and carers is extremely important to us.
 We offer an open door policy and encourage parents to contact us on an ongoing basis either by telephone, email or through a face to face meeting.
 Members of staff from class are available to talk outside of teaching hours or an appointment can be made for a mutually convenient time.

-Each child has a Home School Diary so that school staff and parents can share information, pass on messages and update each other.
+Some classes give their pupils a Home School Diary so that school staff and parents can share information, pass on messages and update each other.

 A termly newsletter is sent home to parents, celebrating activities that the children have taken part.
 It is also an opportunity for us to provide important information, send reminders and look forward to future events.